Andrei-Lapusteanu/Simple-Employee-Manager-with-SQL/README.md

 # Functionality

-- The program allows employee details to be entered, and then stored inside a table containing all other employees
+- The program allows employee details to be entered and then stored inside a table containing all other employees
 - The database supports insertion, edit, and deletion of any entry
 - Database query is done on a separate thread in order to not freeze the UI